Social Media Addiction Lawsuit

 Social media companies don’t care about you or your children.
 They care about money.
 When taking on these giants, you’ll need an advocate with the resources and experience to match.

-If you or your child or teen have suffered harm because of social media addiction, now is the time to stand up and take action.
+If you or your child or teen have suffered harm because of an addiction to social media, now is the time to stand up and take action.
 You may have the right to file a social media addiction lawsuit and hold the billion-dollar social media giants accountable.
 Call The Lanier Law Firm for help.
 We’re not afraid to take on billion-dollar corporations or powerful defendants.
 We do it on behalf of our clients every day.

 Founder Mark Lanier and seasoned product liability attorneys Rachel Lanier and Michael A. Akselrud understand just how devastating the effects of social media addiction can be, and they genuinely care about the clients they represent.